Skip to main content

 docker ps

-docker logs flare-observer -f
+docker logs flare-node -f

 curl http://localhost:9650/ext/health | jq